---------------------------

 pivot_wider()

-• Now that we have our long data, let’s reshape it back to wide format using pivot_wider().
-In this case, we’re doing just the opposite from before — here are the main arguments you need to attend to:
+.
+In this case, we’re doing just the opposite from before — here are the main arguments you need to attend to:data

-• names_from: the name of the column that contains the values which will become new column names
+: the name of the column that contains the values which will become new column namesvalues_from

 ## long to wide